rule-of-72/StoreKit2-Wrapper/README.md

 Your implementation of `storeDidUpdatePurchasedProducts()` should read the `store.purchasedProducts` property to get the updated list of purchases.

-As with all delegate-based callback models, there must be a single host that receives the delegate calls.
-You can either provide that host yourself, or you can use the `StoreManager` class, which hosts `Store` with its own delegate implementation.
+As with all delegate-based callback models, there must be a single object that receives the delegate calls.
+You can either provide that receiver object yourself, or you can use the `StoreManager` class, which hosts `Store` with its own delegate implementation.

 ## StoreManager

 The `StoreManager` class places another layer of abstraction between your code and the underlying IAP store.

-Code that uses `StoreManager` needs to provide an enum of product identifiers and to observe notifications.
+Code that uses `StoreManager` needs to provide an `enum` of product identifiers and needs to observe Notification Center notifications.

 ### The Store Manager says: Open for Business!